Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Wash bedding weekly in hot water (130°F)

-Remove carpeting if possible (hard floors easier to clean)
+Remove carpeting if possible

 Remove stuffed animals or wash weekly